 When you run

-$ git add, Git sends a snapshot of the file to the staging area, not a reference of the file itself, which means if you change that file again (after add and before commit) those change is not in the staging area.
-In this case you need to run
+$ git add, Git sends a snapshot of the file to the staging area, not a reference of the file itself, which means if you change that file again after adding and before commiting, that change is not in the staging area.
+In such case you need to run

 $ git add again for that same file.
 This is an important detail and illustrates how Git works with the snapshot concept.